Georgia's president says election 'has been stolen' – DW – 10/28/2024

 Georgia's president says election 'has been stolen'October 28, 2024

-Georgian President Salome Zourabichvili told DW on Monday that the country's election had been fraudulent and had been effectively stolen, calling on Georgians to take to the streets to reject the results.
+Georgian President Salome Zourabichvili told DW on Monday that the country's election had been fraudulent and effectively stolen, calling on Georgians to take to the streets to reject the results.

 The Georgian Dream party is seen as tending more toward Russia than the West, although they also claim to be interested in joining the EU.